Cumbia Ninja: Season 1

-Nieves is discovered by Ítalo (Albi De Abreu), a trusted man from León, who falls in love with her.
-It, upon discovering the relationship between Nieves and Hache, decides to obtain Nieves at all costs, thus meaning the death of several people on his part.
-Salmon, his girlfriend Talita and his partner Jhon Alex, discover the secret under the ancient Chinese house of Xiang Wu (Victor Jimenez), the teacher, guide and mentor of the "Cumbia Ninja" and caretaker of Sungaku.
-After several events, Nieves decides to leave Hache to leave with Italo, who convinces her to go by telling her that she has dying and locked up her best friend, Úrsula (Estefanía Godoy), leaving Hache with a broken heart.
-The master Wu finally makes the "Cumbia Ninja" know Sungaku, telling him that problems are coming and that they must protect the dragon with their lives, it is a secret that does not have to fall into the wrong ears.
+Nieves is discovered by Ítalo, a trusted man from León, who falls in love with her. Ítalo, upon discovering the relationship between Nieves and Hache, decides to seduce Nieves at all costs, even if needing to kill for it.
+Salmon, his girlfriend Talita, and his partner Jhon Alex, discover the secret that lies under the ancient Chinese house of Xiang Wu, the teacher, guide and mentor of the "Cumbia Ninja" and caretaker of god Sungaku.
+After several events, Nieves decides to leave Hache to go with Italo, who convinces her to go by telling her that he has kidnapped her best friend Úrsula, who he alleges is slowly dying, leaving Hache with a broken heart.
+Master Wu finally makes the "Cumbia Ninja" meet Sungaku, telling him that trouble is ahead and that they must protect the dragon with their lives, and that the secret must not fall into the wrong ears.